Berghia columbina (García-Gómez & Thompson, 1990)

 - Columbina.
 In honor of Christophorus Columbus in commemoration of the fifth centenary of the discovery of America by Europeans.

 There are few reports of this species, which is limited so far to the south-western coasts of the Iberian Peninsula (García-Gómez & Thompson, 1990, Portugal coast Calado & Silva, 2012), the Canary Islands (Ortea et al , 2000), the Andalusian Mediterranean coast (Moreno & Templado, 1998), the Atlantic coast of Morocco (Pruvot-Fol, 1953) and Senegal (Carmona et al., 2014).
 These last authors clarify the doubts that existed about the identity of B. rissodominguezi and B. columbina, confirming that they are different species by using molecular methods.
-The finding of a specimen on the Catalan coast of Mataró (Barcelona) represents the second report of the species for the Mediterranean Sea.
+Possible references to this species in the Catalan coasts are most probably related to B. marinae (Galià-Camps et al., 2020).

 | : OBIS|